 Each year the RSN will select one student to be supported by Lady Anne's Needlework Retreats.
 The chosen student will then receive work experience in the form of a special invitation to teach during our Retreats, an opportunity normally only open to the most experienced and talented international hand embroidery tutors, plus financial aid to support them as they complete their studies at the School.
 Financial aid will also be donated directly to the Future Tutors Graduate Programme in Hand Embroidery in order to support the School as a whole.

-We are very pleased to announce that Auburn Claire Lucas has been chosen to represent the programme in 2017.
-Auburn has been chosen due to her notable talent shown throughout her time on the Future Tutors Programme at the RSN.
+Auburn Claire Lucas was chosen to represent the programme in 2017.
+Auburn was chosen due to her notable talent shown throughout her time on the Future Tutors Programme at the RSN.